aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

-When you want to have multiple inputs and/or outputs for a Project used in a Pipeline, instead of using the `secondarySources` and `secondaryArtifacts` properties, you need to use the `additionalInputArtifacts` and `additionalOutputArtifactNames` properties of the AWS CodeBuild CodePipeline Actions.
+When you want to have multiple inputs and/or outputs for a Project used in a Pipeline, instead of using the `secondarySources` and `secondaryArtifacts` properties, you need to use the `additionalInputArtifacts` and `additionalOutputArtifactNames` properties of the CodeBuild CodePipeline Actions.
 Example:

 ```ts